soundata/soundata/docs/source/overview.rst

 indexes
 #######

-Indexes in `mirdata` are manifests of the files in a dataset and their corresponding md5 checksums.
+Indexes in `soundata` are manifests of the files in a dataset and their corresponding md5 checksums.
 Specifically, an index is a json file with the mandatory top-level key ``version`` and at least one of the optional top-level keys ``metadata``, ``tracks``, ``multitracks`` or ``records``.
 An index might look like: